TIC Usage & Victim Identification

 Andrew Starnes

 Andrew Starnes has been involved with the fire service as a volunteer since 1992 and as a career firefighter since 1998.
-He currently serves as a battalion chief in a large career department in North Carolina.
+He retired as a battalion chief and 25-year career with a large career department in North Carolina.
 Starnes is Level II Thermography Certified and is the founder of Insight Training LLC, which developed the first thermography-based firefighter certification that's credentialed through Infrared Training Center.
 He is a fire service website contributor on the topics of thermal imaging, fire behavior, leadership, behavioral health and faith-based devotions.
 Starnes has trained and/or assisted departments with thermal imaging training in all 50 states and in numerous other countries.